What if you’re a chemist working on a pharmaceutical problem but you happen upon a discovery that could be used as a chemical weapon?

 When interests collide

-Many scientific education programmes across the world don't have ethics curricula, yet many scientists are interested in ethic issues around scientists, including those in some from developing countries lagging in this knowledge – a need the workshop sought to help facilitate.
-The workshop used role-playing exercises, requiring participants to weigh different interests, and fostering discussion.
-A business’s desire to expand, environmental regulations and other factors can conflict with a scientist's own curiosity and interest in the expansion of human knowledge.
+Many science education programmes across the world don't have ethics courses, yet many scientists are interested in ethics issues, including some from developing countries lagging in this knowledge.
+The workshop sought to address this interest: it used role-playing exercises, requiring participants to weigh and discuss different interests.
+They found that a business’ desire to expand, environmental regulations and other factors can conflict with a scientist's own curiosity and interest in the expansion of human knowledge.

 “Chemists have unique skills and the opportunity to be really creative or really destructive,” Hay said.
 “The power that they have comes with a responsibility.
 And that’s what these exercises are encouraging people to think about.”